 Moving an excavator could be challenging, especially when you want to safely transport it over long distances.
 Given its weight, size, and odd shape, you can’t just dump it onto a trailer truck and expect it to be delivered smoothly.

 However, it’s not an impossible feat, as long as you follow the basic rules.
-So, if you want to know how to transport an excavator from one job site to the other, read on.
+So, if you want to know how to haul from one job site to the other, read on.

 7 Steps To Properly Transport An Excavator